grscwf/twin-mt/nero-paths.md

 - After disrupting the grav gems, there's a choice between getting the knife first or snuffing the candle first.
   - Unlike Drekkar's story, both options are always successful.
 There's no trap here.
 - Easy solution will break the mirror, making it unavailable on the 2nd Floor, and making the 2nd Floor Easy solution unavailable.
-- There's an additional Bad Ending here:
+- There are additional Bad Endings here:
-  - Bad Ending: Tamed Desperate - with high lust, look at wand and use it.
+  - Bad Ending: Caged Mild - paw off before leaving.
-  - This is meant to be a little hard to find.
+  - Bad Ending: Caged Harsh - paw off with wand before leaving.
+This is meant to be a little hard to find.

 ### 1st Floor Hard
 - This is designed to be very unlikely to do on 1st playthrough, but not too hard after a few playthroughs.